-In the JDG Grade 11 course, students will demonstrate interview skills and media literacy.
-They will explore workplace diversity, social awareness, and financial investments.
-Students will examine how to make a business plan, how to plan for career success, and options for continuing their education.
+In the JDG Grade 11 course, student will demonstrate interview skills.
+They will explore workplace diversity, digital citizenship, social awareness, and introduction to investment.
+Students will examine how to make a business plan, practice business etiquette and continue their education.